 To understand why flatbed towing matters so much for SUVs, you need a basic picture of what's going on underneath.

 Permanent AWD systems distribute power to all four wheels all the time through a center differential and transfer case.
 When the vehicle moves — even if it's being towed — those components engage and rotate.
 Without the engine running to circulate lubricant, the internal gears and bearings start grinding against each other.
-It doesn't take long.
-We're talking damage within a few miles, not a few hundred miles.
+We're talking damage within a few miles, not a few hundred.

 On-demand AWD systems (the kind in most crossovers) use electronic clutches that can engage unexpectedly when the wheels rotate.
 The computer detects different speeds between the axles and "corrects" the problem by engaging the clutch pack.
 Except during a tow, there's nothing to correct — it's just destroying the clutch.